 Your doctor might also prescribe nutrition therapy so that you can learn to adapt your diet for better control of diabetes.
 Part B covers this.

 A diabetes diagnosis will also qualify you for an annual eye exam for diabetic retinopathy and glaucoma tests every year.

 People with Medicare and Diabetes also qualify for foot exams every six months if they have diabetic peripheral neuropathy.
 This benefit is accessible only if you have not seen a foot care specialist for another reason in between visits.

 TIP: Over the years we’ve met many diabetics who are not taking advantage of this benefit because they’ve read online or been told by a friend that Medicare doesn’t cover routine foot care.
 While that may be true for non-diabetics, Medicare does often cover these visits for people with diabetes who are at risk for circulation problems and diabetic neuropathy.
 If that’s you, don’t miss out!
 Ask your doctor today.

-Medicare Part B covers the furnishing and fitting of one pair of custom molded or depth-inlay shoes (plus inserts) for people with severe diabetic foot disease.
-These must be prescribed by a podiatrist or other qualified doctor.
+Medicare Part B covers the furnishing and fitting of one pair of custom molded or depth-inlay diabetic shoes (plus inserts) for people with severe diabetic foot disease.
+These diabetic shoes must be prescribed by a Medicare podiatrist or other qualified doctor.

 - Have diabetes

 - Have partial or full amputation, past foot ulcers, calluses that could lead to ulcers, nerve damage because of diabetes, poor circulation, or a deformed foot